Tuesdays: 2:00pm - 4:00pm (in-person)

-Professor Murphy is a native of Paris.
-After passing the Baccalaureat, he moved to the US to study engineering and fine arts at the University of Minnesota, Twin Cities.
+Kieran Murphy is a native of Paris.
+After the Baccalauréat he moved to the United States to study engineering and fine arts at the University of Minnesota, Twin Cities.
 Later, while completing his MFA at Vermont College of Fine Arts, he developed a strong interest in contemporary debates concerning the social and intellectual function of artistic productions in the modern world.
-He pursued this interest further as a doctoral student in Comparative Literature at the University of California, Santa Barbara, where he specialized in French literature and philosophy, Haitian culture and the interactions between literature and science.
-Before coming to Boulder he taught in the Department of French and Italian at Dartmouth College.
+He pursued this interest further as a doctoral student in Comparative Literature at the University of California, Santa Barbara, where he specialized in French literature and philosophy, Haitian culture, and the interactions between literature and science.
+Before coming to Boulder he taught in the department of French and Italian at Dartmouth College.

 - “The Occult Atlantic: Franklin, Mesmer, and the Haitian Roots of Modernity.”
-Forthcoming in America and the Haitian Revolution: Essays on the Cultural History of Atlantic Colonialism and Modernity.
-(Ed.
-Elizabeth Maddock Dillon and Michael J. Drexler).
+In The Haitian Revolution and the Early United States: Histories, Textualities, Geographies, edited by Elizabeth Maddock Dillon and Michael J. Drexler, 145-161.
 Philadelphia: University of Pennsylvania Press, 2016.

 - “Electromagnetic Thought in Balzac, Villiers de l’Isle-Adam and Joseph Breuer.”
 SubStance 40.2 (2011): 127-147.